anishch16/todo/README.md

 ### Explicit Error Handling

-All Repository and Use Case methods return Either from dartz, forcing developers to explicitly handle success and failure paths.
+All Repository and Use Case methods are strongly typed to return ```Either``` from ```dartz```, forcing developers to explicitly handle both success and failure paths at the Presentation layer.
+This prevents runtime errors from unhandled exceptions.

 ### Encapsulated Logic

-Complex filtering and sorting logic (by Due Date, then Creation Date) is fully isolated in the GetFilteredTasks Use Case, keeping the BLoC thin.
+Complex filtering and sorting logic (by Due Date, then Creation Date) is fully isolated within the GetFilteredTasks Use Case.
+This design choice keeps the BLoC thin and makes the core business logic independently testable.

 ### Dependency Injection

-GetIt is used throughout the ```core/di/service_locator.dart``` to manage dependencies, making it simple to swap out implementations (e.g., change the local data source).
+GetIt is used consistently throughout the ```core/di/service_locator.dart``` to manage dependencies.
+This central configuration makes it simple and low-effort to swap out implementations (e.g., changing the local data source from Hive to $\text{sqflite}$ or a remote API).